 balance that is at once specific and boundless.

-Kuenzi’s work cites traditions of craft and art making that celebrate the artist and view as agents of change and connection.
+Kuenzi’s work cites traditions of craft and art making that celebrate the artist and viewer as agents of change and connection.
 She is curious about the distinctions drawn between hobby craft and fine art practices within American contemporary art—especially as they relate to cultivating community and creating social change.
 Kuenzi is interested in balancing artist let efforts to foster connection and imbue form with meaning by using craft as an entry point for making, transforming commonplace materials and expressing open-ended, unstructured ideas.
 Inspired by her own personal heritage, her work honors family tradition and challenges the hierarchy associated with art media, with an eye towards specific and meaningful action to address solutions for a changing world.
 Through reclamation, material innovation, and the liberating power of the imagination, Kuenzi seeks to transform how we make, how we consume, and how we connect through creative expression.

-Kuenzi received her BFA in Ceramics and BA in Art History from Western Colorado University and her MFA from Tyler School of Art and Architecture of Temple University.
-She has an extensive background in education, serving as a faculty member at numerous universities, including University of Pennsylvania, University of the Arts, and Tyler School of Art and Architecture.
-In 2023, Kuenzi was honored with the G. Holmes Perkins Distinguished Teaching Award from the Stuart Weitzman School of Design at University of Pennsylvania.
-Kuenzi is a member of Vox Populi, an artist collective Philadelphia, and her work has been featured in solo and group exhibitions at numerous art spaces, including PENTIMENTI Gallery, Fleisher Art Memorial, Space 1026, and The Clay Studio in Philadelphia, PA; Hales Project Room and Thomas Hunter Project Space in New York, New York; Artspace New Haven in New Haven, CT; The Delaware Contemporary in Wilmington, DE; Baltimore Clayworks in Baltimore, MD; Katzen Art Center at American University in Washington, DC.; Susquehanna Museum of Art in Harrisburg, PA; and Pewabic Museum in Detroit, MI.
+Kuenzi received her BFA in Ceramics and BA in Art History & Theory from Western Colorado University and her MFA from Tyler School of Art and Architecture of Temple University.
+She is an alum member of Vox Populi, an artist collective Philadelphia, and her work has been featured in solo and group exhibitions at numerous art spaces and museums, including PENTIMENTI Gallery, Tiger Strikes Asteroid, Fleisher Art Memorial, and The Clay Studio in Philadelphia, PA; Hales Project Room and Thomas Hunter Project Space in New York, New York; Artspace New Haven in New Haven, CT; The Delaware Contemporary in Wilmington, DE; Baltimore Clayworks in Baltimore, MD; Katzen Art Center at American University in Washington, DC.; Susquehanna Art Museum in Harrisburg, PA; Anderson Center at Tower View in Minneapolis, MN; and Pewabic Museum in Detroit, MI.

 Education